-The Pegasus 38 is one of Nike’s most anticipated and most well-received shoes.
+The Pegasus 39 is one of Nike’s most popular and well-received shoes.
 It’s a good choice for those with wide feet, as comes in wide widths.

 The mesh upper is tight-knit and durable, but also offers good airflow through to the feet.
 It’s supportive but slightly stretchy, so your foot can flex comfortably and naturally.